kerimeredith/enterprise-docs/content/docs/troubleshooting/_index.md

 ---
-title: "Trouble Shooting"
+title: "Troubleshooting"
-linkTitle: "Trouble Shooting"
+linkTitle: "Troubleshooting"
 weight: 9
 ---

-This guide will walkthrough some general troubleshooting tips with your Anchore Enterprise instance.
-When troubleshooting Anchore Enterprise, the recommend approach is to first verify all Anchore services are up, use the event subsystem to narrow down particular issues, and then navigate to the logs for specific services to find out more information.
+This guide will walk through some general troubleshooting tips with your Anchore Enterprise instance.
+When troubleshooting Anchore Enterprise, the recommended approach is to first verify that all Anchore services are up, use the event subsystem to narrow down particular issues, and then navigate to the logs for specific services to find out more information.

 If you are running into issues performing certain Anchore operations (examples: images are failing analysis or cannot access a private registry) please consult the [FAQ]({{< ref "/docs/faq" >}}) document.